I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in November?
+What are the Costs and How Busy are the Parks in November?

 Kilimanjaro in November

 Hiking up Kilimanjaro in November can be challenging as the trails and slopes are usually wet, muddy and slippery.
-Trails however are pretty quiet.
+Trails are, however, pretty quiet.

-The constant cloud cover does not make for good scenic photography, but you can still capture magical pics of the misty snow-capped peak.
+The constant cloud cover does not make for good scenic photography, but you can still capture magical pictures of the misty snow-capped peak.

-Temperatures however are warm and comfortable along the lower slopes.
+Temperatures are generally warm and comfortable along the lower slopes.

 Zanzibar in November